 The crossbow was a bow that was turned on its side and attached to a wooden body.
 This body is called the stock or the tiller and had a trigger.
 The stock also had a groove on the top where the arrow would be placed.
 This stock was made from a variety of wood such as yew, elm, ash, or hazel.
 Once the stock was formed, it would be covered in glue.

 The bow part of the crossbow was made of either wood, steel, or iron.
 The string was made from a number of materials such as sinew, hemp, or whipcord.
 Sinew comes from the tendons of animals and is pounded with a smooth rock or stick until the tendons start to separate into individual threads which were then woven into a bowstring.
 Whipcord is made by taking four lengths of fabric and weaving them together.

-The crossbow could be shot just like a rifle—held up to your shoulder, aimed and then the trigger pulled.
-A hand-held crossbow was 60 to 65 centimeters wide and the stock was around 45 centimetres long.
+The crossbow could be shot just like a rifle—held up to your shoulder, aimed, and then the trigger pulled.
+A hand-held crossbow was 60 to 65 centimeters wide and the stock was around 45 centimeters long.
 The quarrels were typically shorter and had a sharp point at the end.

 Draw Weight and Draw Length

 The draw weight is the amount of force the crossbowman needed to exert to pull back the crossbow string.
 The draw length was how far the string needs to be pulled back.